tlevine/dada.pink/how-much-longer-can-a-third-country-national-can-stay-in-the-schengen-area/index.md

-When I search on the internet, it's pretty easy to find out that a third-country (such as the United States) national may stay in the [Schengen Area](https://en.wikipedia.org/wiki/Schengen_Area) for 90 days within a 180-day period, but it took me a while to figure out exactly how to interpret this.
+When I search on the internet, it's pretty easy to find out that a third-country (such as the United States) national may stay in the [Schengen Area](https://en.wikipedia.org/wiki/Schengen_Area) for 90 days within a 180-day period.
+Unfortunately, it took me a while to figure out exactly how to interpret this.
+Fortunately, I finally figured it out!

+## The law
 As far as I can tell,
 [EC 539/2001](http://ec.europa.eu/home-affairs/doc_centre/borders/docs/notification_visa_539_2001_en.pdf)
 ([Annex II](http://ec.europa.eu/dgs/home-affairs/pdf/20140429_handbook1_annexe_acte_autonome_part1_en.pdf))